 Prior to our initial public offering, as an "S" corporation, we distributed annually to our shareholders amounts sufficient to cover their tax liabilities, due to the income that flowed through the shareholders' tax returns.
 Additional amounts were distributed from time to time to our shareholders at the discretion of the board of directors.
 During fiscal 2014, we paid distributions of \$15.1 million to our shareholders.
-During fiscal 2015, we paid distributions of \$60.1 million to our shareholders, which included \$46.3 million for a portion of the currently estimated final distribution of \$46.6 million (resulting from the termination of our "S" corporation status) of 100% of the cumulative undistributed taxable earnings from the date of our formation through November 25, 2015.
+During fiscal 2015, we paid distributions of \$60.1 million to our shareholders, which included \$46.3 million for a portion of the estimated final distribution of \$46.6 million (resulting from the termination of our "S" corporation status) and is 100% of the cumulative undistributed taxable earnings from the date of our formation through November 25, 2015.
+During the first quarter of fiscal 2016, we paid the remaining balance of our final "S" corporation distribution, which resulted in a total final distribution of \$46.6 million.
 The final "S" corporation distribution includes an amount of income based on our results of operations for the full 2015 calendar year, which is our 2015 tax year, prorated from January 1, 2015 through the date of our conversion to a "C" corporation.
-The remaining \$0.3 million of our final "S" corporation distribution will be paid in the first quarter of fiscal 2016.